devsh0/HelloMachine/README.md

 ## Intro
-Java 21 introduced the Foreign Function and Memory API which makes interacting with native code and libraries so much easier.
-With the ability to call system APIs directly from Java, it is now possible to execute raw machine code without relying on C/C++ as an intermediary — alongside many other practical use cases that are not as silly as this one.
+Java 21 introduced the Foreign Function and Memory API which greatly simplifies interacting with native code and libraries.
+With the ability to call system APIs directly from Java, it is now much easier to execute machine code without relying on C/C++ as an intermediary — alongside many other practical use cases that are not as silly as this one.

-This is a simple hello-world prototype that prints "Hello Machine!" from a function defined in native x86-64 machine code.
+This is a simple hello-world prototype that prints "Hello Machine!" from a function defined in native x86-64 code.
 It works like this:

 1. Map a `W|X` region of memory and copy the machine code there.*
 2. Register a signal handler with the callback pointing to the function that's present